 The JDP started working in Vietnam in 2004 with funding from the Ford Foundation, which came to a close in 2010.
-Currently, our work in Vietnam is funded by Atlantic Philanthropies.
-Since we have begun to work in Vietnam we have provided needed
+In 2011, we received a one-year grant from Atlantic Philanthropies.
+Since we have begun working in Vietnam, we have provided needed

 scholarly journals to 25 institutions of higher education.
-Prior to our work in Vietnam, foreign-language journals were rare in university libraries.
+Before we began our work in Vietnam, foreign-language journals were rare in university libraries.

-In late 2006, the JDP organized its first inter-library consortium meeting in Hanoi.
-The focus was on resource sharing through inter-library loan, strategies for increasing the usage of scholarly journals at Vietnamese institutions, and the possibility of collectively negotiating lower rates in the purchase of large databases.
+In late 2006, the JDP organized its first interlibrary consortium meeting in Hanoi.
+The focus was on resource sharing through inter-ibrary loan, strategies for increasing usage of scholarly journals at Vietnamese institutions, and the possibility of collectively negotiating lower rates in the purchase of large databases.
 The meeting also provided workshops to train the JDP network librarians in the use of journal material for research.

 up-to-date online lists of subscribed journals both in English and

-Vietnamese, which link to the Tables of Contents (TOCs) of every issue
+Vietnamese, which link to the table of contents of every issue

-location of each journal within the country.
+location of each journal in the country.
 In addition, five subject-area groups of